-CCP reached out to poor, young and socially excluded couples, women and men in hard to reach regions, to help them overcome barriers to uptake of modern contraceptives and connect them to quality health facilities.
+CCP reached out to poor, young and socially excluded couples, women and men in hard to reach regions to help them overcome barriers to uptake of modern contraceptives and connect them to quality health facilities.

 Among the successes:

 - Implemented 6,800 live and video-based Entertainment-Education shows.
 The shows reached 1.33 million unique viewers across Bihar and Odisha.
-Following the shows, the both private and public health facilities saw an increase in use of modern contraception methods.
+Following the shows, both private and public health facilities saw an increase in use of modern contraception methods.